 NQF solicits comments on endorsed measures on an ongoing basis through the Quality Positioning System (QPS).
 In addition, NQF solicits comments for a continuous 16-week period during each evaluation cycle via an online tool located on the project webpage.
 For this evaluation cycle, the commenting period opened on April 24, 2020 and closed on August 25, 2020.
-As of June 5, 2020, no comments were submitted.
+As of June 5, 2020, no comments prior to the measure evaluation meeting were submitted.